Hate crimes in America spiked 17 percent last year, FBI says

 Counter-protester Heather Heyer, 32, was killed when suspect James Alex Fields, who had traveled from Ohio to join white nationalists, allegedly plowed his car into her and other demonstrators.

-Fields, 21, been charged with second-degree murder in state court and hate crimes in federal court.
+Fields, 21, been charged with second-degree murder in state court.
+A federal grand jury indicted him with a hate crime earlier this year.

+While the Arab American Institute said the FBI's report correctly captured the rise in hate crimes, the advocacy group insists local police are still under-reporting bias attacks.

+For example, the group was particularly incredulous that the Las Vegas Metro Police, serving 1.6 million residents, could report zero hate crimes in 2017.